 Colin Tate AM is an Australian entrepreneur and philanthropist.
 An investment industry media publisher and conference producer since 1996, Colin has launched and overseen dozens of print and electronic publications throughout his career.

 Colin is the founder and chief executive of publishing company Conexus Financial.
-Established in 2005, Conexus Financial has grown to become Australia’s largest independent financial media and events organisation.
-Each year the company hosts more than 20 high-profile business forums in Australia and overseas attended by the leaders of the world’s largest pension funds.
-Conexus Financial produces three online publications, including the global website and strategy newsletter for global institutional investors Top1000Funds.com, Professional Planner for financial planners, accountants and private bankers in Australia and Investment Magazine for Australian superfunds and institutional investors.
+Established in 2005, Conexus has grown to become Australia’s largest independent financial media and events organisation.
+Each year the company hosts more than 20 high-profile business forums in Australia and overseas.
+Conexus produces three online publications, including Top1000Funds.com for global investors, Professional Planner for Australian financial advisers, accountants and private bankers and Investment Magazine for Australian super funds and institutional investors.

-Colin is founder and chair of The Conexus Institute, an independent, not-for-profit think-tank he established to be a catalyst for improved retirement outcomes for Australians.
-The Conexus Institute connects industry, academia, regulators and policymakers and applies a “research-for-impact” model to showcase the benefits reform and change and promote informed decision-making.
+He is founder of The Conexus Institute, an independent, not-for-profit think-tank established to be a catalyst for improved retirement outcomes for Australians.
+The Conexus Institute connects industry, academia, regulators and policymakers and applies a research-for-impact model to promote informed decision-making.